Natural Tooth Preservation & Restoration

 Pre-Procedure Plan

-The first step is to take an x-ray of the tooth and the surrounding bone to identify the root cause of your symptoms.
-You may also be prescribed antibiotics to manage infection and reduce swelling.
-Addressing this inflammation before the procedure can make the entire experience more comfortable for you.
+X-rays are taken to assess the tooth and surrounding bone, helping to pinpoint the root cause of your symptoms.
+In some cases, antibiotics may be prescribed to control infection and reduce swelling, making the procedure more comfortable.

 Comfortable Preparation